thekimsplustwo/VanCityPropertyPulse/README.md

 1. Display a list of properties
     - Set up a React.js application for the client-side interface
     - Create a mock date for a list of properties
-    - Create a component that contains a list of properties
+    - Cr⚠️eate a component that contains a list of properties
     - Create a component that contains a single property as a child component of the listing component
 2. Display property's detailed information such as price and location
     - Set up a React.js application for the client-side interface